 The line address public minter; declares a state variable of type address that is publicly accessible.
 The address type is a 160-bit value that does not allow any arithmetic operations.
 It is suitable for storing addresses of contracts or keypairs belonging to external persons.
 The keyword public automatically generates a function that allows you to access the current value of the state variable.
-Without this keyword, other contracts have no way to access the variable and only the code of this contract can write to it.
+Without this keyword, other contracts have no way to access the variable.
 The function will look something like this:

+'''

 function minter() returns (address) { return minter; }

+'''